 Georgia

-Georgia stays one of the lowest-friction bases in 2026 for many passport holders: long visa-free visits, simple tax registration for small businesses, and clear routes to extend into tax-resident or permit status when you outgrow tourism stays.
+Georgia stays one of the easiest bases in 2026 for many passport holders.
+Long visa-free visits, simple tax signup for small businesses, and clear ways to move into tax-resident or permit status when a tourist stay is not enough.

 Low barrierRemote-friendlyResidency